computePods/interfaceGenerator/docs/InterfaceFormat.md

 - **applicator keywords**: $ref

-Note that this list and categoraization is *not* definitive.
+Note that this list and categorisation is *not* definitive.